lucassimao/cashflow-spring-boot-backend/README.md

 ## Scope and TODO
 1. CRUD of Book entries groups **[done]**
 2. CRUD of Book entries ( expenses or incomes ) **[done]**
-3. Login with JWT and Multitenancy : CRUD operations on book entries groups and book entries must be scoped to the logged user
+3. Signup api, Login with JWT and Multitenancy : **[done]**
+   1. CRUD operations on book entries groups and book entries must be scoped to the logged user
-4. Signup api:
-   1. Creation must be public
+   2. Signup api must be public
-   2. update operations only available for logged users
-   3. exclusion and listing only available for administrative roles
-5.
-6. Annual, monthly and Daily dashboards for income and expenses tracking
+4. Annual, monthly and Daily dashboards for income and expenses tracking
-7. Cash flow reports
+5. Cash flow reports
-8. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow
+6. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow
-9. Demonstrative of fiscal year ( i.e  DRE - Demonstrativo de Resultado do Exercício)
+7. Demonstrative of fiscal year ( i.e  DRE - Demonstrativo de Resultado do Exercício)
-10. Bills to pay and Bills to receive
+8. Bills to pay and Bills to receive

 ## Reference and articles ##